mdrights/LiveSlak/README.txt

 Once the PXE server is running, the script will show you the dnsmasq's activity log in a dialog window so that you can monitor the PXE clients that are connecting.

+If your PXE server computer has sufficient RAM, it is strongly advised to boot the server's Live OS from the USB stick with the '''toram''' parameter.
+When more than a few PXE clients start reading OS files from the PXE server, the USB stick will become a bottleneck.
+Running the server OS from RAM will get rid of that bottleneck.

 ==== Boot parameters explained ====